 - Teacher guide: The Students Vote 2016 Teacher Guide is centered on the issues that matter to students like criminal justice, climate change and gender equality.

 Newsela’s Students Vote 2016 resources contain fantastic options for teachers looking to incorporate the election into their cross-curricular instruction.
-Check out the resource page to learn more and don’t forget to share your election teaching tips in the comments section below!
+Check out the resource page to learn more.
+And also don’t forget to share your election teaching tips in the comments section below!